Dr Paul Hapney (CPsychol)

-Being a Counselling Psychologist means that I have had high level specialist training (Professional Doctorate) for providing counselling.
-My main aim as a Counselling Psychologist is to assist people to work towards more fulfilling and less painful lives.
-I offer a reduced fee for an initial, trial consultation.
+Being a Chartered Psychologist (CPsychol) means that I have had high level specialist training (Professional Doctorate in Counselling Psychology) for providing counselling.
+My main aim as a therapist is to assist people to work towards more fulfilling and less painful lives.

 I can offer short term counselling to people experiencing temporary emotional distress such as can be triggered by life upheaval and change, relationship problems, or losses of various kinds.
 I also offer longer term psychotherapy to people suffering with chronic problems such as being affected by persistent stress, anxiety, or anger, recurrent bouts of depression, debilitating low self esteem, or repeated relationship problems.